viniarck/phpipam-pyclient/docs/configuration.rst

 - ``user``: username that will be authenticated on PHPIpam
 - ``passwd``: user's password

+Optionally, if you don't want to specify another location for the `config.json` file, you can set the environment variable `PHPIPAM_PYCLIENT_CFG_FILE` which has higher precedence.

 .. note::

   When you enable API either choose ssl if you have https enabled or leave it as None for http.
 I haven't tested the crypto option.